-Because we really care about client satisfaction and continuous improvement at the highest level of performance and devotion, quality is a crucial word in everything we do.
+We care about client satisfaction and are devoted to offering a high level of performance and continuous improvement.
+Quality is central to everything we do.

 Pentalog’s delivery centers and management facilities in Europe have been ISO 9001 certified since 2008.
 At group level, our management and service operation processes are in line with ITIL best practices and CMMI level 4 standards.

-Our Quality Management System is a guarantee for the quality of all deliverables and applications within clients projects, but also provides a formal framework based on common methods, tools and best practices implemented by the whole company staff including in procurement, human resources, infrastructure management, marketing, sales and communications.
-And we have associated this methodology with agile practices (Scrum, Kanban) at all levels.
+Our Quality Management System guarantees the quality of all deliverables and applications within our clients’ projects.
+It also provides a formal framework based on common methods, tools and best practices implemented by the entire Pentalog staff including procurement, human resources, infrastructure management, marketing, sales and communications.
+We have combined this methodology with agile practices (Scrum, Kanban) at all levels.

-The Pentalog quality procedures define the following in particular:
+Pentalog’s quality procedures define the following in detail:

-Project preparation: taking into account existing resources, defining the specific organization of the project, planning, team setup and ramp-up schedule, project kick-off period with the project manager on the client’s premises.
+Project preparation: consists of taking into account already existing resources and defining the specific organization of the project, planning, team setup and ramp-up schedule and finally the project kick-off period with the project manager which will take place on the client’s premises.

-Project coordination: monitoring and communication with the client (follow-up meetings and tools, steering committees), internal project monitoring, reporting and KPIs, event and risk management, contract management, human resources management, project closing and satisfaction survey.
+Project coordination: includes communicating with the client (follow-up meetings and tools, steering committees), internal project monitoring, reporting and KPIs, event and risk management, contract management, human resources management, project closing procedures and a satisfaction survey.

 in software development: specifications, design, test cases, conception, testing phases (unit, integration, validation, final validation), delivery, receipt, warranty and/or maintenance.